alkemics/pandagg/docs/source/introduction.rst

 Namely:

 * :class:`~pandagg.interactive.mapping.IMapping`: used to interactively navigate in mapping and run quick aggregations on some fields
-* :class:`~pandagg.interactive.client.Elasticsearch`: used to discover cluster indices, and eventually navigate their mappings, or run quick access aggregations or queries.
 * :class:`~pandagg.interactive.response.IResponse`: used to interactively navigate in an aggregation response

 These use case will be detailed in following sections.